AdamKMcCoy/-NoSQL-Challenge-Social-Network-API/NoSQL Challenge Social Network API/NoSQL Challenge Social Network API/README.md

-## Module 18 Challenge: NoSQL Challenge: Social Network API
+##NoSQL Challenge: Social Network API
 ### Description
 An API built for a social media platform using MongoDB, Mongoose, and Express.
 This API has support for Users, Friends, Thoughts, and Reactions.
 ### USER Story